-But ChatGPT's in-app purchases could render them obsolete by buying instantly within their system.
+But ChatGPT's in-app purchases could render them obsolete by enabling a user to buy instantly within its system.

 I believe this one company is going to be the real winner in commerce in the years ahead.

 Especially as AI continues to be the new way we get our information online.